cj-mills/cjm-transcription-plugin-system/README.md

         @abstractmethod
         def execute(
             self,
-            audio: Union[AudioData, str, Path],  # Audio data or file path
+            audio: Union[str, Path],  # Path to a decodable audio file
             text: str,                # Transcript text to align against **kwargs
         ) -> ForcedAlignResult:  # Word-level alignment result
         "List of supported audio file extensions (without the dot)."

     def execute(
             self,
-            audio: Union[AudioData, str, Path],  # Audio data or file path
+            audio: Union[str, Path],  # Path to a decodable audio file
             text: str,                # Transcript text to align against **kwargs
         ) -> ForcedAlignResult:  # Word-level alignment result
         "Perform forced alignment of text against audio.

-When called via Proxy, AudioData is auto-converted to a file path string before reaching this method in the Worker process."
+`audio` is a path to a decodable audio file; the caller guarantees it is in a form the plugin/model can consume."
 ```

 ### Forced Alignment Storage (`forced_alignment_storage.ipynb`)